atk/object-clone-proposal/Readme.md

 * [jQuery](https://api.jquery.com/jquery.extend/)'s `$.extend(true, object)`
 * [multiple packages on npmjs](https://www.npmjs.com/search?q=clone)

+The functionality of these methods [differs somewhat](./Comparison.md) which can easily lead to confusion or even errors.

-Most other languages that handle references have similar functionality, i.e.
+Also, some other languages that handle references have similar functionality, i.e.

 * Rust's clone trait
 * Java's clone method
 * Python's deepcopy

+While others require an external library in order to do so - of varying quality and functionality.

 ## Considerations